-The School of Computer Science, and the Robotics Institute in particular, often receive requests for public tours.
-While we can not accommodate all requests, periodic tours are offered to certain groups by prior arrangement.
-To inquire further, please email www-team [atsymbol] cs.cmu.edu.
+The School of Computer Science and all divisions frequently receive requests for public tours.
+While we can not accommodate all requests, periodic tours are offered to groups by prior arrangement.
+To inquire further, please contact us at scs-tours [atsymbol] cs.cmu.edu.

 The Robotics Institute often hosts an open house during the university’s annual Spring Carnival (held in April).
 The details on this event is posted on the Robotics Institute website as the registration date approaches.

-Most of our robots are located within laboratories and thus are not readily accessible to the public.
+Please note, most of our robots are located within laboratories and thus are not readily accessible to the public.
 But Tank, the Roboceptionist, an interactive social robot, operates on most weekdays at the third-floor entrance to Newell-Simon Hall.
 HERB, the home exploring robot butler, is a two-armed, mobile robot that can be viewed through the glass walls of the Personal Robotics Lab on the fourth floor of Newell-Simon Hall.
 Both robots invite you to visit.

 Thank you for your interest in all our programs.
 If you have additional questions related to tours please scs-tours [atsymbol] cs.cmu.edu (contact us).